 - capacity stats

 Sidecars are also used for passing controller configuration parameters and volume policies to the volume controller pod which is a data plane and for passing replica configuration parameters and replica data protection parameters to the volume replica pod.

 The OpenEBS data plane is responsible for the actual volume IO path.
 A storage engine implements the actual IO path in the data plane.
 Currently, OpenEBS provides two storage engines that can be plugged in easily.
-These are Jiva and cStor.
-Both these storage engines run completely in Linux user space and are completely based on microservices.
+These are called Jiva and cStor.
+Both these storage engines run completely in Linux user space and are based on microservices.

 The Jiva storage engine is developed with Rancher's LongHorn and gotgt as the base.
 The entire Jiva engine is written in GO language and runs in the user space.
 LongHorn controller synchronously replicates the incoming IO to the LongHorn replicas.
 The replica considers a Linux sparse file as the foundation for building the storage features such as thin provisioning, snapshotting, rebuilding etc. More details on Jiva architecture are written here.